Revealing Info You Need To Know About Penalty Abatement

 If you fail to comply with all of the requirements of the Internal Revenue Service, you may owe various penalties for every tax year in which you did not comply.
 Fortunately, many taxpayers can qualify for an IRS penalty abatement, which allows them to settle their accounts with the IRS without paying any more than they need to.
 Consult the information below to determine whether you may qualify for penalty abatement.

 About IRS Penalties

-The IRS assesses penalties against taxpayers for a variety of reasons, and more than 100 different penalties can be assessed.
-However, some of the most common penalties assessed include:
+The IRS assesses penalties against taxpayers for various reasons, and more than 100 different penalties can be considered.
+However, some of the most common penalties assessed include the following:

 - Penalties for late filing

 - Penalties for late payment of taxes owed

 The penalty for failing to pay the taxes you owe on time accounts for more than half of all penalties assessed by the IRS.